Manhunt (2017 film): Release

 Manhunt was scheduled to have its world premiere at the 74th Venice International Film Festival.
 The film was shown out of competition.
 It had press and industry screenings 6 September 2017 and a public screening on 8 September 2017.
 Both Woo and actress Ha Ji-won were scheduled to attended the festival in Venice.

 The film received its North American premiere at the 2017 Toronto International Film Festival as part of their special presentation program.
 Manhunt had its first press screening in Toronto on 7 September 2017 and was scheduled for a public screening 14 September 2017.

 The film was initially set for release in China on 16 February 2018.
 The China Internet Information Center described that waiting this long for a release is "unusual for a Chinese film".
 The film was released in China on 24 November 2017.

+Soundtrack

-Soundtrack映画「マンハント」オリジナル・サウンドトラック was released by Nippon Columbia on February 21, 2018.
+映画「マンハント」オリジナル・サウンドトラック was released by Nippon Columbia on February 21, 2018.